 Pandemics have succeeded in entrenching the plague in every major continent, with the possible exception of Australia.
 Unlike smallpox, the plague never will be eradicated.
 It lives in millions of animals and on billions of fleas that reside on them.
 It is a disease of the desert, the steppes, the mountains, and the forest.

-Although, the plague has been considered a disease of the Middle Ages, multiple outbreaks in India and Africa during the last 20 years have stoked fears of another global pandemic.
-Since the number of human cases has been rising and outbreaks are reappearing in a variety of countries after years of quiescence, the plague is considered a reemerging disease.
-[4, 5, 2] One reason may be the climatic change brought about by global warming, which is ideal for increasing the prevalence of Ypestis in the host population.
-One study has estimated a more than 50% increase in the plague host prevalence with an increase of 1 degree Centigrade of the temperature in spring.
-Another reason may be the increasing population explosion worldwide, which is bringing humans into ever-increasing contact with wildlife.
+One reason for plague's reemergence may be global warming, which is ideal for increasing the prevalence of Ypestis in the host population.
+One study has estimated a more than 50% increase in the plague host prevalence with an increase of 1º C of the temperature in spring.
+Another reason may be the human population explosion worldwide, which is bringing humans into ever-increasing contact with wildlife.
 Lastly, the dramatic population increase will contribute to conditions of overcrowding and poor sanitation—conditions ripe for plague hosts and vectors to flourish in.

 The etiologic agent of the plague is Y pestis, a facultative anaerobic, intracellular, gram-negative bacillus.
 Significant genomic similarity and conservation of DNA sequences suggest Y pestis evolved from the less virulent Yersinia pseudotuberculosis.